Arjun-G-Ravi/AI-Notes/02_Deep Learning/03_MLP/01_MLP base theory.md

 # Notes
 - Usually we don't count the input layer as layer.
 So the image shows a 4 layered neural network. -
-- The perceptron learning algorithm is an algorithm that works only if the training data is linearly separable
+- The perceptron learning algorithm is the first optmisation algorithm for NNs.
+It works only if the training data is linearly separable
 - MLPs are universal approximators - can approximate any function
--